cail-sogang/cail-sogang.github.io/_pages/01_professor.md

 I am also interested in exploring the intersection of art and deep learning, particularly in artistically visualizing the internal workings of neural networks.
 By creatively presenting these mechanisms, I aims to make complex AI systems more interpretable and inspire innovation in generative models.

 Previously, I worked as a staff researcher at Samsung Advanced Institute of Technology (SAIT), where I focused on developing human-aligned generative models to innovate the semiconductor patterning process.
-I received my Ph.D. degrees from UNIST under the supervision of Jaesik Choi (Graduate School of AI at KAIST)
+I received my Ph.D. degrees from Ulsan National Institute of Technology (UNIST) under the supervision of Jaesik Choi (Graduate School of AI at KAIST) and received B.S. degree in Design & Human Engineering from Ulsan National Institute of Technology (UNIST).

 ***